cielf/human-essentials/docs/user_guide/bank/getting_started_customization.md

 -----------

-#### Custom Units
+## Custom Units

+[!NOTE]
-NOTE:  This is not yet implemented as of Oct 12, 2024.
+This is not yet implemented as of Dec 15, 2024.
 We expect it to be implemented before this guide is launched.

 This is a special topic that has its own guide page [here](special_custom_units.md).